mdinacer/innuora-web/src/content/insights/en/pattern-recognition/recognizing-your-thought-patterns.md

 **Remember**: Pattern recognition is a superpower.
 It transforms "Why do I keep doing this?" into "I know why I do this, and here's how I can change it."

 **Explore your patterns** → Start your next Innuora session

+---

+_This insight is for educational purposes only and is not a substitute for professional mental health treatment.
+If you are experiencing mental health difficulties, please consult with a qualified clinician._